 The sandhill crane is an ancient North American species with fossil records dating back at least 2.5 million years.
 They are large, vocal, spectacular birds with unique breeding displays and have become symbols of international cooperation for bird conservation.
 Sandhill cranes are long-lived, have the lowest recruitment rates (5-15 percent juveniles/total cranes) of any North American game bird, and generally do not breed until age 3-5 years of age.
 Migratory sandhill cranes occupy a vast range that includes Russia (Siberia), Canada, the United States, and Mexico.
 Historically, sandhill cranes were thought to be comprised of three subspecies (greater, Canadian, and lesser).

-Sandhill crane populations in North America
+Sandhill crane populations in North America (revised March 2018)

 This report provides population status, recruitment indices, harvest trends, and other management information for the Mid-Continent, Rocky Mountain, Lower Colorado River Valley, and Eastern populations of sandhill cranes.